mpv-player/mpv/DOCS/edl-mpv.rst

 In context of mpv, this is redundant to the ``--audio-file`` and ``--external-file`` options, but (as of this writing) has the advantage that this will use a unified cache for all streams.

+The ``new_stream`` header is not part of the core EDL format.
+It may be changed or removed at any time, depending on mpv's internal requirements.

 Timestamp format
 ================